Sharebar?

 Learning happens at every stage of the journey.

-A customizable personal digital record for all learning achievements and skills.
+A customizable personal digital record for all learning experiences.

 A Comprehensive Learner Record (CLR) shows a complete picture of lifelong learning, from the earliest stages of learning to advanced education to career achievements.

-The 1EdTech CLR standard allows organizations to manage and showcase learner records like courses, competencies, skills, internships, and Open Badges in a verifiable and machine-readable format.
+The CLR standard allows organizations to manage and showcase learner records like courses, competencies, skills, internships, Open Badges, in a verifiable and machine-readable format.

 Educators and employers succeed when they see the whole learner.